 The ceiling and bracket panels of the roof on top of pillars have stories from various Puranas carved out.
-But most of them have a poor visibility.
-Guide told us that the lower square part of the pillars have been polished and kept blank so that sunlight from all four directions falls and reflects back from them and keeps the temple lighted.
-Here again, the permanent scaffolding in and around the temple is an eye sore and comes between you and the artist who carved these stones.
+But most of them have poor visibility.
+Guide told us that the lower square part of the pillars has been polished and kept blank so that sunlight from all four directions falls and reflects back from them and keeps the temple lighted.
+Here again, the permanent scaffolding in and around the temple is an eyesore and comes between you and the artist who carved these stones.

 The black stone brackets displaying Madanikas around the temple are often mentioned in the temple literature.
 But to be fair they are quite average.
 They have the same themes that you see in other temples like Khajuraho.
 But the quality of craftsmanship is quite ordinary.
 The body proportions are not ideal, the carving is pretty limited and the expressions could have been better, but one has to admire the fine polishing.
 The Nizams of Hyderabad removed some of these brackets for decorating their homes.
 Some of them have been restored here and the cementing is visually jarring.
 The color of the brackets also stands out from the rest of the temple.

 An earthquake hit this temple, though no one could tell when.
-This has made the pillars of the temple go down and the stone in between them have come out in a very symmetric way.
+This has made the pillars of the temple go down and the stones in between them have come out in a very symmetric way.
 Making the floor of the temple look very interesting as if these are inclined beds.
 I guess the rest of the buildings might have been destroyed during the same earthquake.
 There is a small pavilion with an inscription stone written in Kannada/Telugu script.
-It tells the history of the Kakatiya temples.
+It tells the history of these temples.

 On the narrow road that leads to the temple, there were many bullock carts that are fast becoming endangered species.
-There were a small hut with just a blue tarpaulin as the roof but covering a huge area in front of the hut with net making it a small poultry farm.
+There was a small hut with just a blue tarpaulin as the roof but covered a huge area in front of the hut with a net making it a small poultry farm.
 The fields in front of a lush green hill dotted with water bodies here and there make pleasant scenery for the used-to-concrete eyes.

-Another Kakatiya temple we saw was Bhadrakali temple, located on the bank of another man-made lake.
-It has a beautiful image of the Goddess and is located in between massive rocks.
+Another one we saw was the Bhadrakali temple, located on the bank of another man-made lake.
+It has a beautiful image of the Goddess and is located between massive rocks.
 Though the lake needs cleaning, you can still admire the numerous lotus flowers in it.

-I wish I could see some more Kakatiya temples of this period, maybe some other time.
+I wish I could see some more temples of this period.
+Maybe some other time.

-Recommend you to read following Travel Blog about Kakatiya Dynasty & tourist attractions of Telangana
+Recommend you to read the following Travel Blogs about the Kakatiya Dynasty & tourist attractions of Telangana.